 One of the main components behind trading Forex is that it is normally undertaken on the basis of margin trading or trading with leverage.
 The Forex market offers some of the highest leverage (and therefore low margin rates), making it an extremely attractive proposition to traders.

 Margin can be thought as the deposit required to open and maintain positions.
 This is not a fee or a transaction cost but a portion of your account equity set aside and allocated as a margin deposit.
 Margin is normally expressed as a percentage of position size (e.g. 2% or 5%).

 Leverage involves borrowing a certain amount of money needed to gain exposure to a particular market, with a relatively small deposit.
-To put simply, leverage allows you to take a position of much higher value than the monies deposited in your account.
-Leverage is commonly expressed as a ratio.
+Leverage allows you to take a position of much higher value than the monies deposited in your account.
+It is commonly expressed as a ratio.